-- (1) The county criminal justice assistance account is created in the state treasury.
-Beginning in fiscal year 2000, the state treasurer must transfer into the county criminal justice assistance account from the general fund the sum of \$23,200,000 divided into four equal deposits occurring on July 1, October 1, January 1, and April 1.
-For each fiscal year thereafter, the state treasurer must increase the total transfer by the fiscal growth factor, as defined in RCW 43.135.025, forecast for that fiscal year by the office of financial management in November of the preceding year. - (2) The moneys deposited in the county criminal justice assistance account for distribution under this section, less any moneys appropriated for purposes under subsections (4) and (5) of this section, must be distributed at such times as distributions are made under RCW 82.44.150 and on the relative basis of each county's funding factor as determined under this subsection. - (a) A county's funding factor is the sum - (i) The population of the county, divided - by 1,000, and multiplied by two-tenths; (ii) The crime rate of the county, multiplied by three-tenths; and - (iii) The annual number of criminal cases filed in the county superior court, for each 1,000 in population, multiplied by fivetenths. - (b) Under this section and RCW 82.14.320 and 82.14.330: - (i) The population of the county or city is as last determined by the office of financial management; - (ii) The crime rate of the county or city the annual occurrence of specified criminal offenses, as calculated in the most recent annual report on crime in Washington state as published by the Washington association of sheriffs and police chiefs, for each 1,000 in population;
+(1) justice The county criminal assistance account is created in the state treasury.
+Beginning in fiscal year 2000, the treasurer must transfer into county criminal justice assistance account from the general fund the sum of \$23,200,000 divided into four equal deposits occurring on July 1, October 1, January 1, and April For each fiscal year thereafter, te treasurer must increase the state treasurer transfer by the fiscal growth factor, as defined in RCW 43.135.025, forecast for that year by the office of fiscal in November of the management preceding year.

+The moneys deposited in the county (2) criminal justice assistance account distribution under this section, less any appropriated moneys for purposes under (4) and (5) of this subsections be distributed at times such distributions are made under \RCW 82.44.150 and on the relative basis of each county's funding factor as determined under this subsection.

+(a) A county's funding factor is the sum of:

+(i) The population of the county, divided by 1,000, and multiplied by two-tenths;

+(ii) The crime rate of the county, multiplied by three-tenths; and

-(iii) The annual number of criminal cases filed in the county superior court must be determined by the most recent annual report of the courts of Washington, as published by the administrative office of the courts;
+(iii) The annual number of criminal cases filed in the county superior court, for each 1,000 in population, multiplied by fivetenths.